iapYang/iapyang-vue-template/README.md

 If there's an eslint error in your files, webpack won't compile successfully.

-This project is not finished yet, be careful when downloading it.
+This project is not finished yet, be careful before downloading it.

 ## Language